-The Section of Cardiology in the University of Illinois at Chicago Department of Medicine has a long and distinguished history.
+The Division of Cardiology in the University of Illinois at Chicago Department of Medicine has a long and distinguished history.

-In the late 1970s, the section came to national prominence for its contributions to the emerging area of clinical electrophysiology.
-Since the late 1990s, the section again has gained nationwide recognition, this time for its research efforts in the cellular mechanisms of heart failure.
-In 2000, US News & World Report ranked the section among the top 40 cardiology programs in the United States.
+In the late 1970s, the Division came to national prominence for its contributions to the emerging area of clinical electrophysiology.
+Since the late 1990s, the Division again has gained nationwide recognition, this time for its research efforts in the cellular mechanisms of heart failure.
+In 2000, US News & World Report ranked the Division among the top 40 cardiology programs in the United States.

 University of Illinois at Chicago

 840 South Wood St. M/C 715